LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 * When talking to NPCs
 * Interactable object (map pieces on the ground)
 ## DeadLines
+* 22 November - Mario --> PLayer
+* 22 November - Loris --> Map
-* 22 November - Mario,Loris and Andrea implementation of the main features
+* 22 November - Andrea --> Game Manager
 * 30 November - Union of the features